pycontribs/pyrax/docs/cloud_files.md

     Updated metadata: {'x-container-meta-x-account-meta-city': 'Springfield',
     'x-container-meta-famous-family': 'Simpsons'}

 You can update the metadata for a container at any time by calling `cf.set_container_metadata()` again with a dict containing your new key/value pairs.
-That method takes an additional parameter `clear` which defaults to False; if you pass clear=True, any existing metadata is deleted, and only the metadata you pass in will remain.
-If you leave the default clear=False, the key/value pairs you pass will simply update the existing metadata.
+That method takes an additional parameter `clear` which defaults to False; if you pass clear=True, any existing metadata is deleted, and only the metadata you pass in remains.
+If you leave the default clear=False, the key/value pairs you pass simply update the existing metadata.

 To remove a single key from a container's metadata, you can call either `cf.remove_container_metadata_key(cont, key)` or `cont.remove_metadata_key(key)`.
 Both methods do the same thing.